 St. Athanasius was formally established as a mission of the Orthodox Church in America on the Feast of the Meeting of the Lord (February 2), 2002.
 The history of our community, however, extends beyond this “official” and canonical beginning.
-When the 25 founding members (including men, women, and children) formed St. Athanasius in February 2002, they came not only as new members of a new mission, but, also, as newly received Orthodox Christians.
+When the 25 founding members (including men, women, and children) formed St. Athanasius in February 2002, they came not only as new members of a new mission, but also as newly-received Orthodox Christians.

 After returning to the United States, they began to delve into Orthodox theology and found that, not only was Orthodox teaching something they could offer non-Westerners in presenting Christ, but it was also something that nourished their own souls, hungry for a rich spirituality in continuity with the early Christian Church.

 In 2003, St. Athanasius was awarded both a diocesan and an OCA church-planting grant.
 The planting grants allowed Fr.
 David to leave his secular employment and devote himself completely to the needs of parish ministry.
 In December 2006, Fr.
 Justin Patterson was assigned pastor of St. Athanasius.
 The same month that Fr.
 Justin arrived also marked St. Athanasius’ graduation from the church planting grants.

 In the years that followed, St. Athanasius continued its steady growth: augmenting its liturgical worship, developing educational programs for both adults and children, keeping a focus on fellowship and outreach and youth, along the way.
 Recognizing that St. Athanasius had passed certain milestones with regard to liturgical life, ministry, attendance, and tithing, the metropolitan granted St. Athanasius “parish status” in 2009.

 One of the major challenges the parish faced in its first decade of existence was the need to get out of its storefront space and into a proper church building and campus.
-In 2011, St. Athanasius launched a capital campaign to help realize this vision.
+In 2011, St. Athanasius launched a capital campaign to help meet this need.
 The capital campaign and property search were both successful.
-Bishop Mark led the parish in breaking ground on the phase one construction in August 2013.
-Most of 2013 and 2014 were devoted to realizing the vision of the new church.
-In July 2014, the St. Athanasius community took up residence in its own free-standing church located at 100 Lime Lane.
-Today, the parish community enjoys a dedicated worship space (and proper altar, nave, and narthex), a large parish hall, and classrooms and offices for use in parish administration.
+After a year of construction, in July 2014, the St. Athanasius community took up residence in its own free-standing church located at 100 Lime Lane.
+Today, the parish community enjoys a dedicated worship space (with proper altar, nave, and narthex), a large parish hall, classrooms, and offices for use in parish administration.
 Since moving into our new church, St. Athanasius has seen steady growth—not only by bringing in converts to our Orthodox Faith, but also by welcoming home scores of “cradle Orthodox” from Eastern Europe, Africa, and elsewhere into our parish community.
 At present, we have over 20 families with one or more immigrants in their household.
 These people have greatly enriched the life of the parish, even as English remains our common tongue.